-- This year’s call also includes special support for the areas of precision medicine, psychiatry with focus on compulsory mental care and forensic psychiatry, and antibiotics and antimicrobial resistance.
-Please state in your application whether it relates to either of these areas.
+- This year’s call includes separate support for the areas of precision medicine, psychiatry with focus on psychiatric involuntary care and forensic psychiatry, and antibiotic and antimicrobial resistance.
+Please state in your application whether it relates to any of these areas.

 Specific instructions for the call

 In addition to reading the call text, you also need to consult our Guide for applicants Opens in new window..

 If you are awarded a grant, you are expected to publish your research data and research results of relevance to the COVID-19 pandemic with open access as quickly as possible.
 Determining what data can be published with open access shall always be based on applicable legislation.
 Please use the national COVID-19 data portal External link, opens in new window. to make your data accessible when possible.
 Here you can also get practical support with data management and data sharing.
 The data portal, which is operated by SciLifeLab in collaboration with the Swedish Research Council, is linked to the European COVID-19 data portal External link, opens in new window..

 Practical tips and advice relating to register-based studies

 Registerforskning.se External link, opens in new window. has practical information for those who are planning to use register data in their research projects, including a step-by-step guide.
 Here you can also find the metadata tool RUT (Register Utiliser Tool), which offers researchers detailed information at metadata level about the variables used in the Swedish registers and biobank sample collections linked to the tool.
 New registers are continually being added to RUT.